STATRAPID: the method of Rapid Pile Load Testing

 DLT – Dynamic Load Testing

-After development started somewhere mid sixties, it was in the seventies and eighties of last century, that the Dynamic Load Test has been developed as a mature testing method.
-At that time offshore constructions were built for exploring oil at locations with, until then, unknown soil conditions.
-As an alternative for the Static Load Test, the Dynamic equivalent has positioned itself in the row of pile testing methods.
+The development of dynamic testing started somewhere in the fifties-sixties.
+In the seventies and eighties of the last century, the Dynamic Load Test became a mature testing method.
+At that time, offshore constructions were built for exploring oil at locations with, until then, unknown soil conditions.
+As an alternative to the Static Load Test, the Dynamic equivalent has positioned itself in the row of pile testing methods.

-Allnamics founders are pioneers in this field.
-It all led to a series of monitoring systems starting with the FPDS (Foundation Pile Diagnostic System) up to Allnamics’ PDR nowadays.’
+Allnamics’ founders are pioneers in this field.
+It led to a series of monitoring systems, starting with the FPDS (Foundation Pile Diagnostic System) up to the state-of-the-art Allnamics’ PDR.

-The mean reason to perform Dynamic Load Test is to obtain information about the pile behaviour during (static) loading.
-The Dynamic equivalent is much faster and less time consuming than Static Testing.
+The mean reason to perform Dynamic Load Testing is to obtain information about the pile behavior during (static) loading.
+The dynamic equivalent is much faster and less time-consuming than Static Load Testing.

-The application of DLT (internationally also known as PDA or High Straing Dynamic Testing) is especially suitable for:
+The application of DLT (internationally also known as PDA or High Strain Dynamic Testing) is especially suitable for the following:

-– Piles with high bearing capacities, where it’s hard to mobilise enough static force to load the pile statically up to failure, i.e. offshore piles
+- Piles with high bearing capacities, where it’s hard to mobilize enough static force to load the pile statically up to failure, i.e., offshore piles

-– Prefabricated concrete piles, able to resists the high impact stresses of the DLT
+- Prefabricated concrete piles, able to resist the high impact stresses of the DLT

 – Offshore and nearshore projects

 For other piles, other methods are more suitable.
-For instance, applying DLT to cast in situ concrete piles, bored piles or CFA’s, the high impact loads leads to (too) high impact stresses with possible damage to the pile.
-Reduction of the impact load to limit the stresses to the concrete strength, leads for this type of piles to a low mobilised bearing capacity.
-Furthermore uncertainty in cross-section and concrete quality results in reduced accuracy of the analysis.
-These types of piles are preferably tested by Rapid Load Testing, StatNamic or StatRapid, for which which the maximum stresses during the test are significant lower.
+For instance, applying DLT to cast in situ concrete piles, bored piles, and CFA’s, the high impact loads lead to (too) high impact stresses with possible damage to the pile.
+Reduction of the impact load to limit the stresses to the concrete strength leads to a low mobilized bearing capacity.
+Furthermore, uncertainty in cross-section and concrete quality results in reduced accuracy of the analysis.
+These piles are preferably tested by Rapid Load Testing, StatNamic or StatRapid, for which the maximum stresses during the test are significantly lower.

 RLT – StatRapid Load Testing

 Allnamics can choose to perform Rapid Load Tests with two different types of testing.
-For test loads up to 16 MN, StatRapid will be often used.
-For higher loads the Statnamic test method is available.
-With this test method loads up to 65 MN, and, in the near future, up top 150 MN, are possible.
+For test loads up to app 20 MN, StatRapid will be often used.
+For higher loads, the Statnamic Load Testing method is available.
+With this test method, loads up to 65 MN, and even up top 150 MN, are possible.

 Do you want to know more about Rapid Load Testing?
 Contact Peter Middendorp at pmiddendorp@allnamics.com

-The Bi-directional test is an alternative for the Static Load Test for bored concrete piles.
-Characteristic of this type of pile testing is that the load is applied somewhere halfway in the pile, instead of at the top of the pile.
+The Bi-directional test is an alternative to the Static Load Test for bored concrete piles.
+A characteristic of this type of pile testing is that the load is applied somewhere halfway in a pile instead of at the top of the pile.

-By casting a device, the cell, into the concrete, somewhere halfway or near the pile toe, force and settlements at this level can be measured.
-The upperpart is pushed upward, being the counter force for the downward test load on the lower part.
+A device, the cell, is cast into the concrete, somewhere halfway or near the pile toe to measure force and settlements at this level.
+The cell pushes the upper pile part upward, being the counter force for the downward test load on the lower part.
 After the test, the measured results are used to construct the load-settlement graph comparable to that of a Static Load Test.

-The Bi-directional test will be applied for piles with higher capacities, with significant shaft friction to mobilise enough counter force to mobilise the shaft and toe resistance of the lower part.
+The Bi-directional test will be applied for piles with higher capacities, with significant shaft friction, to mobilize enough counter force to mobilize the shaft and toe resistance of the lower part.

 Pile Integrity Testing (Sonic Integrity Testing)

-The Sonic Integrity Test has been developed by the engineers of Allnamics, in the seventies of last century.
+The Sonic Integrity Test was developed by the engineers of Allnamics in the sixties and seventies of the last century.

 Sonic Logging

-Sonic Logging is performed by lowering sensors in cast in tubes.
-By sending a sonic signal through the concrete by the transmitter to the receiver, information about possible defects and concrete area over the cross sectional area will be obtained.
+Sonic Logging is performed by lowering sensors in cast-in tubes.
+By sending a sonic signal through the concrete by the transmitter to the receiver, information about possible defects and concrete area will be obtained.

 Sonic Logging is mainly used for bored piles with large diameters and diaphragm walls.